 William Lambert was manager of the Leonard Silk Company.

-They continued to live at 436 Marlborough during the 1894-1895 winter season, but moved back to 259 Walnut Avenue soon thereafter.
+They continued to live at 436 Marlborough during the 1894-1895 winter season, but moved thereafter back to 259 Walnut Avenue.

-By mid-1896, 436 Marlborough was the home of Thomas Tracy Bouvé, treasurer of the Glendon Iron Works and formerly a commission merchant, and his wife, Emily Gilbert (Lincoln) Bouvé.
+On December 14, 1895, 436 Marlborough was purchased from Grace Lambert by Thomas Tracy Bouvé, treasurer of the Glendon Iron Works and formerly a commission merchant, He and his wife, Emily Gilbert (Lincoln) Bouvé, made it their home.
 They previously had lived at 40 Newbury.
 They also maintained a home in Hingham.

 By the 1903-1904 winter season, 436 Marlborough was the home of Dr. Joseph William Courtney, a physician specializing in nervous disorders, and his wife, Margaret C. (Flynn) Courtney.
 He also maintained his medical office at 436 Marlborough.
 They previously had lived (and he had maintained his office) at 409 Marlborough.

-They continued to live at 436 Marlborough during the 1915-1916 winter season, but moved thereafter to 94 Bay State Road.
+The Courtneys continued to lease 436 Marlborough from Walter Bouvé and Ada Bouvé through the 1915-1916 winter season, but moved thereafter to 94 Bay State Road.

 436 Marlborough was not listed in the 1917-1920 Blue Books.